eagle-io/docs/source/topics/nodes/datasource_file.rst

 Dropbox
 ````````
 Dropbox is used to connect to a `Dropbox`_ account.
-An 'eagle.io' folder will be created in your Dropbox 'Apps' directory where you can place files for collection.
+An *eagle.io* folder will be created in your Dropbox *Apps* directory where you can place files for collection.

 .. _Dropbox: http://dropbox.com